 So, what are dynamic search ads in SEM?
 They are a semi-automated advertising method where Google dynamically generates headlines and destination URLs based on your website’s content.
 They help advertisers save time, expand reach, and improve relevance in paid search campaigns.

 However, DSAs are not perfect for every business.
-They require clean website structure, active monitoring, and careful use of exclusions.
+They require a clean website structure, active monitoring, and careful use of exclusions.

 For marketers managing large websites or e-commerce platforms, DSAs offer a practical and scalable solution to improve visibility without the manual effort of managing every keyword and ad copy variation.